reinterpretcat/vrp/docs/src/getting-started/features.md

      one route, each vehicle has the same characteristics and there is only one central depot.

  - **Heterogeneous Fleet VRP (HFVRP)** aka Mixed Fleet VRP: extend CVRP problem by varying the capacities.
-Also [Vehicle profiles](../examples/pragmatic/basics/profiles.md) example shows how to use different routing matrix profiles for different vehicle types, e.g. truck and car.
+Also [vehicle profiles](../examples/pragmatic/basics/profiles.md) example shows how to use different routing matrix profiles for different vehicle types, e.g. truck and car.

  - **VRP with Time Windows (VRPTW)**: assumes that deliveries to a given customer must occur in a